aws-samples/aws-edge-compute-workshop/modules/08_Greengrass_Deployment.md

 #### Setting up Subscriptions

 Subscriptions are a mechanism that *Greengrass* uses to ensure only allowed MQTT messages are flowing through the local broker.
-Here we are mapping incoming `MQTT` messages to the Lambda functions repsonsible for processing the messages.
-We also need to define which Lambda functions are aloowed to communicate via `MQTT` with the *AWS IoT Core* service or with other local Lambda functions or locally connected devices.
+Here we are mapping incoming `MQTT` messages to the Lambda functions responsible for processing the messages.
+We also need to define which Lambda functions are allowed to communicate via `MQTT` with the *AWS IoT Core* service or with other local Lambda functions or locally connected devices.

 1. Now in order for `MQTT` communication to work to and from *Greengrass* we need to setup the necessary Subscriptions, select **Subscriptions** from the Greengrass group configuration and select **Add your first subscription**.